-The phrase “screen time” often has negative associations.
-But recent studies have shown that screen time, when consumed properly, can actually have a very positive affect on children.
-It can help them learn, beef up their skills in reading, science, math, problem solving—you name it—and give them vital digital media savvy necessary for success in today’s media-saturated world.
-And a recent report in Pediatrics showed that good media choices can even help with social skills!
+Research proves that too much screen time for kids can have a negative effect on learning.
+But the right amount of screen time can also help kids learn curriculum at different paces and give them vital tech literacy necessary for success in today’s media-saturated world.
+A recent report in Pediatrics even showed that good media choices can help with social skills.
 The question is, how do you tell the difference between “good” and “bad” screen time for kids?

 “Parents have expressed concern over what healthy media practices are,” said Dr. Benjamin Kramer, Director of Education Services for KLRU.
 “The concerns of our community plus our own concerns led us to develop this initiative.”

-Smart Screen Time is made up of 5 guidelines that help parents, caregivers, teachers and ultimately kids themselves, use media in the best possible way.
+Smart Screen Time is made up of five guidelines that help parents, caregivers, teachers and ultimately kids themselves, use media in the best possible way.
 In a nutshell, the guidelines are:

-- Distinguishing between “smart screen time” and “silly screen time.”
+- Distinguishing between silly screen time and smart screen time for kids

 - Knowing when to turn the tv/computer/tablet/smartphone off!